akhavr/akhavr.github.io/_posts/2017-10-17-ERC20-Security.md

 ## It is an investment of money

-By using a [fairly standart construct](https://github.com/OpenZeppelin/zeppelin-solidity/blob/5aba967db9bbff2089c1dcc855d9d5e83b293389/contracts/crowdsale/Crowdsale.sol#L64) we’re creating a `Token/Crowdsale` that’s exactly “an investment of money”
+By using a [fairly standard construct](https://github.com/OpenZeppelin/zeppelin-solidity/blob/5aba967db9bbff2089c1dcc855d9d5e83b293389/contracts/crowdsale/Crowdsale.sol#L64) we’re creating a `Token/Crowdsale` that’s exactly “an investment of money”

 ## There’s an expectation of profits from the investment